qriosa/SParry/tutorials.md

   3. SSSP: Single source shortest path
 - pathRecordBool, whether it is necessary to record the path of the shortest path. bool.
 It can only be of the following types:
   1. True: Indicates the path of the shortest path needs to be recorded.
-  2. False: indicates that the path does not need to be calculated, only the value of the path is required.
+  2. False: Indicates that the path does not need to be calculated, only the value of the path is required.
 - delta, the delta value used in the delta-stepping algorithm. int.
 - MAXW, the maximum edge weight in the graph. int
-- MAXU, the point number of the largest degree in the figure. int.
+- MAXU, the vertex number of the largest degree in the figure. int.
 - maxOutDegree, the largest out degree in the graph. int.
 - part, the number of edges copied into the GPU at a time in the part-graph algorithm. int.
 - streamNum, the number of streams enabled in the sub-picture multi-stream. int.